aledrocomic/gocomicwriter/docs/ci-cd-aws.md

 - Identity provider: `token.actions.githubusercontent.com`
 - Audience: `sts.amazonaws.com`
 - Add a trust policy that limits which repo/branches/tags can assume the role (replace `OWNER` and `REPO`):

+  Important:
+  - Paste the JSON below into the role’s Trust relationships policy (when creating the role or on the role page → Trust relationships → Edit).
+Do not attach it as a permissions policy or a bucket policy.
+If the console complains about a missing Resource field, you’re in the wrong editor.
+  - If you see “Unsupported principal” or “Invalid principal” errors, make sure you completed Step 3.1 to create the OIDC provider and that the ARN matches exactly: `arn:aws:iam::<ACCOUNT_ID>:oidc-provider/token.actions.githubusercontent.com`.
+Also replace `<ACCOUNT_ID>`, `OWNER`, and `REPO` with your actual values.

 ```
 {